-- Do not include any Italian or Westerwold ryegrass in the seed mix, or a high proportion of perennial ryegrass for further details of suitable grass mixes please contact the project team. - Do not use strips for vehicular access to other fields.
-Other than hedgecutting, strips should not be driven on for access, turning at headlands or any other purpose. - Do not apply any organic manures or inorganic fertilisers to the reverted area, or prior to its establishment. - Do not use pesticides, except for herbicides to spot-treat or weed-wipe to control nettles, bracken, injurious weeds, or invasive non-native species. - Do not allow pesticides and fertiliser to drift into the margins and grassed down areas. - Do not allow the soil P index to rise during the duration of the agreement. - Do not graze at any time with any type of livestock. - Avoid cutting buffer strips when soil is wet to reduce soil damage and avoid disturbing ground nesting birds and their nests in the breeding season - Once established, do not plough, cultivate or re-seed until the end of the term of the agreement.
+- Existing buffer strips including those already funded by any other scheme (such as Countryside Stewardship, Sustainable Farming Incentive, Biodiversity Net Gain or nutrient neutrality) are not eligible. - Do not use this measure where evidence exists for rare arable plants / weeds. - Do not include any Italian or Westerwold ryegrass in the seed mix, or a high proportion of perennial ryegrass for further details of suitable grass mixes please contact the project team. - Do not use strips for vehicular access to other fields.
+Other than hedgecutting, strips should not be driven on for access, turning at headlands or any other purpose.
+Do not allow tractor tyres to damage leading edge of buffer strip when turning at headlands during field work. - Do not apply any organic manures or inorganic fertilisers to the reverted area, or prior to its establishment. - Do not use pesticides, except for herbicides to spot-treat or weed-wipe to control nettles, bracken, injurious weeds, or invasive non-native species. - Do not allow pesticides and fertiliser to drift into the margins and grassed down areas. - Do not allow the soil P index to rise during the duration of the agreement. - Do not graze at any time with any type of livestock. - Avoid cutting buffer strips when soil is wet to reduce soil damage and avoid disturbing ground nesting birds and their nests in the breeding season - Once established, do not plough, cultivate or re-seed until the end of the term of the agreement.